 9. Air Bags

 Did you know that you can have the air bags removed from your junk car prior to selling it?
 Airbags, of course, help to provide safety should you be involved in an accident.
-However, if your airbags have never deployed, they could earn you some extra cash.
+However, if your airbags have never deployed and there are no problems with the airbag system, they could earn you some extra cash.
 Airbag installation can cost a whopping $1,000 for parts and labor.
 This pushes most car owners to look for a more affordable unused air bag system.
 If you happen to have the right ones you could get a couple hundred bucks for your car parts.

 10. Windshield Wiper Arms